Saimon-Shaikh/PetVision-AI/README.md

 |       └── dogs
 ├──dist/                        # The "Final Product" folder.
 This is what you zip and send to users so they can run your AI app.
 |    └── PetClassifierAI/       # The final shareable folder
-|        └── PetClassifierAI    # Final Product: The standalone Windows application
+|        └── PetClassifierAI.exe # Final Product: The standalone Windows application
 ├── models/
 │   └── cat_dog_model.onnx      # The optimized brain of the app
 ├── src/